dmuth/social-media-article-post-language-analytics/README.md

 I'm not sure I would totally advocate this approach for an actual production system, at least not without extensive testing (which is what Wix appears to have done).

+## TODO / Room For Improvement

+I only got up to speed on the argparse module towards the end of this project.
+I should really add support for argument parsing into the scripts that download social media posts and the contents of the URLs in them.
+That would make future development a little easier in that I could limit a run to just 5 posts, rather than having to tweak code to do that.

 ## Troubleshooting